devuan/arm-sdk/README.md

 ; build_image_dist
 ```

-and the image will automatically be build for you.
+The image will automatically be build for you.
 Once finished, you will be
 able to find it in the `dist/` directory in arm-sdk's root.

 For more info, see the `doc/` directory.